philpagel/PCE174-communication/readme.md

 Known issues:

-* The data logger records do not contain a sign, so values are always positive. it is possilbe to start loggiun iun rel mode so negative valeus are displayed during a seesion when light intensity drops below the reference value but this is not relfected in the logged data.
-At this point I am not shire if the instrument loggs rel values or rawvalues in this case.
-* I am not quite sure what `memload` from the `Stat0` byte does.
-Once I find out I may change the name so reflect its meaning.
+* I am not sure what `memload` from the `Stat0` byte does.
+Once I find out I may change the name to reflect its meaning.
 I'll leave that to a later release.
+* I have no idea what read_no in the live data records is supposed to mean.
+* In logging mode, no sign is stored.
+That prevents the logging of negative values which can occur in rel mode when light intensity drops below the reference value.
+According to my tests this is not a problem because the logging function does not honor rel mode but rather records absolute values. this is kind of inconsistent as the rel flag IS recorded.
+Keep this in mind when logging.
 * Sometimes the instrument stores invalid data like seconds > 59.
 This causes data processing to fail.
 You can still use raw, hex or construct format but repr and csv do not work in those cases...